SowinskiBraeden/schedule-generator/README.md

 # Schedule Generator

 Hello there!
-This is the standalone repository for the schedule generator from my [school-management-api project](https://github.com/SowinskiBraeden/school-management-api)
+This is the standalone repository for the schedule generator from my [school-management-api](https://github.com/SowinskiBraeden/school-management-api) project.
 The algorithms have been moved out of `tinker.py` into their own python
 script from version 1 to 3.
 These are in the `/scheduleGenerator` folder.
 I suggest to look
 at the latest work in `generator_v3.py` where the algorithm has come a long way.
 Using real 2018 course